 Defining Addiction

-Traditionally, “addiction” is used to describe a compulsive and uncontrollable need for a substance or behavior despite adverse consequences.
-This concept often carried a moral or value-based judgment, with addiction being perceived as a lack of willpower or self-control.
+Traditionally, “addiction” describes a compulsive and uncontrollable need for a substance or behavior despite adverse consequences.
+Addiction is a moral or value-based judgment that is often perceived as a lack of willpower or self-control.
 Addiction is usually considered a severe form of substance abuse.

 Defining Substance Use Disorder (SUD)